 April 18, 2021

 1962-2022!
-60 years of hard work, achievements and excelling notably in sports, music, tourism, agriculture, and fashion.
-This year JIFI has an array of activities planned starting April through December.
+60 years of hard work, achievements, greatness and excelling notably in education, sports, music, medicine, tourism, agriculture, international affairs, and fashion.
+This year JIFINYC has an array of activities planned starting April through December 2022.

-The Jamaica Independence Foundation, Inc., is 501(c)(3) accredited and was established primarily to manage the annual celebratory activities for Jamaica’s independence here in the Northeast region of the United States.
-Proceeds from this and future events raised will support the following charities:
+The Jamaica Independence Foundation, Inc., is 501(c)(3) accredited (not-for-profit/NGO) and was established primarily to manage the annual celebratory activities for Jamaica’s independence here in the Northeast region of the United States.
+Net proceeds from this and future events raised will go to supporting our charities.

 Ms. J.L.
 Brooks - President and Chair